Shubh007-developer/Symbl.ai-s-Hackathon-Project/README.md

-# Symbl.ai's-Hackathon-Project named as Simply or Simplicity App by me.
+# Symbl.ai's-Hackathon-Project named as Simply or Simplicity App .